Biden accuses Trump of breathing ‘oxygen into hate’ at first public campaign event since coronavirus lockdown

 And speaking with community leaders on Monday at his first in-person campaign event since the coronavirus pandemic shut down the country more than two months ago, Biden spotlighted that as he chooses a running mate, “there are multiple African American candidates being considered.”

 The president has been targeted by critics and some in the media for not formally addressing the nation in order to quell the unrest – and for tweets that many feel are incendiary.

+And in a Monday phone call, the president unloaded on governors in a over how they've responded to protests and riots across the country following the death of George Floyd, calling them “weak” and urging them to "dominate."

+"You have to dominate, if you don't dominate you're wasting your time,” he said, according to a senior staffer in a governor’s office who was listening to the call.
+“They're going to run over you, you're going to look like a bunch of jerks.
+You have to dominate.”

-Biden, speaking with a small group that was spread out across the sanctuary of the Bethel AME Church in Wilmington, Del., emphasized that “it matters what a president says.”
+Biden, speaking around the same time with a small group that was spread out across the sanctuary of the Bethel AME Church in Wilmington, Del., emphasized that “it matters what a president says.”

-And without mentioning Trump’s name, Biden accused the president of being “somebody in power who breathes oxygen into hate under the rocks.”
+And without mentioning Trump’s name, Biden stressed that "hate just hides.
+It doesn't go away.
+And when you have somebody in power who breathes oxygen into the hate into the rocks, it comes out from under the rocks."

-“It legitimized things,” the former vice president stressed.
+“It legitimized things,” the former vice president emphasized.
 And he added that “you hear now” things that wouldn’t have been said in public 10 years ago.
 “It’s encouraged people to bring out the vitriol.”

 Biden vowed that if elected, “we’re going to make sure that the economic recovery deals with institutional structure, institutional racism, that need to be fixed.”